 In the years that followed the Molatore Hotel and Restaurant played host to many famous guests.
 Some of whom included Howard Hughes, George Peppard, and Samuele Sebastiani.

-The Molatore Hotel remained a family owned business until the late 1990’s when it was sold to Sunny Hsu and renamed as the Dynasty Restaurant and Lounge.
-In 2012 the hotel sold once again to Sanjay and Raj Patel and was operated under the Quality Inn flag.
+In 2012 the Molatore Family Hotel sold to Sanjay and Raj Patel and was operated under the Quality Inn flag.
 Finally in 2017, the property has once again passed hands and was reopened as the Cerulean Hotel an independent brand and sister property to the Klamath Falls' iconic Running Y Ranch Resort.